eyanoapp/opensigl/docs/en/for-developers/upgrading-bhima.md

-# Upgrading BHIMA
+# Upgrading OpenSIGL

-This page provides notes on how upgrades to BHIMA work.
+This page provides notes on how upgrades to OpenSIGL work.
 Note that these steps are quite manual, and we would like to automate them in the future.

-## BHIMA Versions
+## OpenSIGL Versions

-BHIMA uses git tags to tag changes on the master branch and [Github Releases](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) to cut releases.
+OpenSIGL uses git tags to tag changes on the master branch and [Github Releases](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository) to cut releases.
 The latest version is always the latest tag/release on git and Github respectively.
-The [latest release](https://github.com/Third-Culture-Software/bhima/releases/latest) is always available from the link `https://github.com/Third-Culture-Software/bhima/releases/latest`.
+The [latest release](https://github.com/Third-Culture-Software/opensigl/releases/latest) is always available from the link `https://github.com/Third-Culture-Software/opensigl/releases/latest`.

-While git effectively manages changes with code, some changes require changes to underlying production data - for example, adding a column to a database table, reassigning foreign keys, etc.  These changes are kept in the `server/models/migrations/` directory in the BHIMA repository.
+While git effectively manages changes with code, some changes require changes to underlying production data - for example, adding a column to a database table, reassigning foreign keys, etc.  These changes are kept in the `server/models/migrations/` directory in the OpenSIGL repository.
 Within this directory are a series of folders, named in the form `v.old.release-v.new.release`.
 They contain a single SQL file (generally called `migrate.sql`) that is needed to upgrade from `v.old.release` to `v.new.release`.
 For example, the file `v1.12.1-v1.13.0/migrate.sql` would migrate the database from version `1.12.1` to version `1.13.0`.

 New changes (e.g. unreleased changes) are kept in `server/models/migrations/next/` folder.
 In preparation for a new release, these changes are combined and renamed into the format `v.old-release-v.new-release` described above.